zyushun/hessian-spectrum/README.md

 # Why Transformers Need Adam: A Hessian Perspective
 This repository contains PyTorch implementations of blockwise and full Hessian spectrum estimation of large-scale neural nets via the Stochastic Lanscoz Quadrature method.
-Check out more descriptions in the paper https://arxiv.org/abs/2402.16788.
+Check out more descriptions in our paper https://arxiv.org/abs/2402.16788.

 ## How to use

-Our code for spectrum estimation could be easily plugged into most public implementations for neural-net training.
-Here we provide two examples.
+Here we provide two examples for Hessian spectrum estimation.
+One for various models on ImageNet and one for GPT2 on Openwebtext.

 ### For vision models